goliwok/BruteForce/README.md

     #############################################

-    FOR OPENCL, IN DON'T KNOW HOW TO INSTALL IT ON UBUNTU/DEBIAN SYSTEM, GOOGLE IS YOUR FRIEND :)
+    FOR OPENCL, I DON'T KNOW HOW TO INSTALL IT ON UBUNTU/DEBIAN SYSTEM, GOOGLE IS YOUR FRIEND :)

     #############################################